-You may be able to recharge expenses that you agree in advance with your customer or client.
-If this is the case, you will need to add these in after stage 10) above on your VAT invoices to your client or customer.
+You may be able to recharge expenses that you agree to in advance with your customer or client.
+If this is the case, you will need to add these in at the seventh step as mentioned above, as part of your invoices to your client or customer.

-It is advisable to show your payment terms on your invoice.
-It is also a good idea to mention that your company will appreciate quick and prompt payment.
+It is advisable to show your payment terms and payment due date on all invoices which you issue.
+This will help ensure they are paid on time.
+It is also good to mention that your company will appreciate quick and prompt payment.

-Per HMRC guidance, unless you agree a payment date, the customer must pay you within 30 days of getting your invoice or the goods or service.
-You also have the right to charge interest for late payment, but you can choose not to.
+Per HMRC guidance, unless you agree on a payment date, the customer must pay you within 30 days of getting your invoice or the goods or service.
+You also have the right to charge interest for late payments, but you can choose not to.

 Therefore, the law assumes that a standard thirty-day payment period exists if there are no other payment terms that are stated.

 Should I put my bank details on an invoice?
-This is your choice however it is advisable to show how your client can send the payment to your business bank account.
+This is your choice; however, showing how your client can send the payment to your business bank account is advisable.
 This will include your business sort code and account number.
 Please also make sure that you request electronic payment.

-Creating your invoice and sending it on to your client
+How to issue an invoice and send it on to your client

-There are many computer programs that you can create your invoice on nowadays.
-These include Word, Excel, PowerPoint and many others.
-However, to give it a more professional look, you could covert your document to PDF format.
+There are many computer applications that you can create your invoice on nowadays and you can look to use some independent contractor invoicing software.
+Such programs include Word, Excel, PowerPoint, and many others.
+However, to give it a more professional look, you could convert your document to PDF format.

-When you send your invoice on to your client or customer you could send it through the normal post.
-However, nowadays it is much quicker and less costly to send this via e-mail.
+When sending your invoice to your client or customer, you could send it through the regular post.
+However, nowadays, it is much quicker and less costly to send this via e-mail.

 If you are dealing with a customer or client for the first time, it would be wise to take down details of their accounts department.
-It would also be wise, should the need arise, to follow through and make sure that you receive the payment in due course.
+Should the need arise, it would also be wise to follow through and ensure that you receive the payment in due course.

-Finally, if you need a contractor invoice template or free invoice templates, please send a message on the contact form and we will be happy to provide this.
+Finally, regarding how should an invoice look, if you need a free contractor invoice template (UK), please send a message on the contact form.
+This form is at the bottom of the home page, and we will be happy to provide this.